slimit75/xACARS/README.md

-# xACARS Estafeta Edition by Henry Shires
+# xACARS v2.0.0 by Henry Shires

 A simple and free ACARS system supporting phpVMS-based airlines